getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 An interesting idiom emerges -- though it may be confusing to get used to -- for setting defaults for a nested object's properties, using object destructuring with what I'd call *restructuring*.

-Imagine a set of defaults in a nested object structure, like the following:
+Consider a set of defaults in a nested object structure, like the following:

 ```js
 // taken from: http://es-discourse.com/t/partial-default-arguments/120/7